 There is no such thing.
 It should have said neutral stability or perhaps neutrally-stable equilibrium.

 However, the fact is that in the Gulf of Mexico, it is normal to have only one high tide and one low tide per day.
+This fact is symptomatic of a deeper problem, namely failure to distinguish between (a) the tide-producing stress, and (b) the actual tides that are produced when this stress drives a very complicated response function.
 See reference 7.

 This paints a highly misleading picture of the history.
 This principle is properly known as Galileo’s principle of relativity.
 The author must know this, since it was discussed in sections 3.6 and 4.1 of the book.